 Not that much of a profit when you think about it.
 Approximately 15% over four weeks.
 But, one didn't take the 15% hit by owning AAPL shares into earnings.
 So, one could look at it as a 30% swing relative to taking advice from some other firm.
 We've told you what we do in the previous article.
 We can tell you what we don't do here.
 We don't listen to other's recommendations.
 It wouldn't make any sense.

 These are the very same firms that come out with a downgrade after a company announces an earnings miss or any other unanticipated company news.
 Example: On September 15, 2016 NVAX shares closed the trading day at $8.34/share.
-The following day, the equity of the biotech company closed at $1.29 (an 84.5% drop due to test data from the Resolve Phase 3 trial not meeting efficacy objectives previously set).
+The following day, the shares of the biotech company closed at $1.29 (an 84.5% drop due to test data from the Resolve Phase 3 trial not meeting efficacy objectives previously set).

 As a side note, for anyone who has not seen the film: The Big Short, it is definitely worth two hours of your time.